Hackers News Hackers News

 How Header Leaks Silently Identify Users

-While fingerprinting actively probes browser APIs, a separate but equally serious class of vulnerabilities operates through standard HTTP headers — automatic messages your browser sends with every web request.
-Several of these leak identifying information in ways that are difficult to block or detect.
+Beyond active fingerprinting, another equally severe class of vulnerabilities stems from standard HTTP headers.
+These automatic messages, transmitted by browsers with every web request, can leak identifying information in ways that are challenging to block or detect.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.